Roxbury, Boston: Miscellaneous entertainment in Roxbury

 The Roxbury Center for the Arts, Culture, and Trade, which opened in 2005, celebrates community culture through visual and performance arts.

 Roxbury International Film festival has been running since 1999 and was formerly known as the Dudley Film Festival, it was later changed to encompass all of Roxbury.
 The festival supports films with people of color or people of color who have created the films.
 For about four days, many different films are screened, to date more than 600 films have been screened at the festival..
 The festival is New England's largest film festival that "showcases and honors the work of emerging and established filmmakers of color".
 Along with screening of new independent films, the film festival also provides workshops for artists to come together and share ideas as well as learn new methods.

-In 2018, Roxbury native Toy Burton, started the Roxbury Unity Parde.
-The parade celebrates Roxbury's Black community and culture.
+The Roxbury Unity Parade celebrates Roxbury's Black community and culture.

 Roxbury has also held an Annual Mother's Day Walk for Peace since 2000.

-Public sculptures and murals can also be see down Ruggles Street and Malcolm X Boulevard.
+Public sculptures and murals can also be seen on Ruggles Street and Malcolm X Boulevard.

 MainStage theater provided by the Roxbury Community College provides workshops for students and kids in the community.
 They also have public plays open to all.
 Also, public speakers visit the theater for open to the public speeches.